ezsystems/ezpublish-kernel/doc/specifications/proposed/named_queries/named_queries.md

 They can be used in multiple ways:
 - From Twig templates, using a sub-request: `{{ render( controller( ez_query, {'identifier': 'latest_articles' ) ) }}`.
-- From php code, by getting the Query from a service.
+- From php code, by getting the Query from a a QueryType object.
-- From REST, by executing a predefined view / query.

 ## Components

-### REST

-All REST calls on `/content/views`.

 ### Query controller